iamrahulroyy/NearBuy/README.md

 This backend is designed with extensibility, scalability, and modularity in mind — ideal for production-grade deployments as well as developer onboarding.

 ---

-##Of course.
-Here is the updated README.md that reflects the integration of Typesense and the new geo-search endpoint.

-🧭 Hyperlocal Shop Finder – Backend
-A location-based backend service that helps users discover nearby shops that stock specific items—like “Maggie,” “batteries,” or “coffee sachets”—with real-time availability, quantity, and shop status.

-This backend is designed with extensibility, scalability, and modularity in mind, and is powered by FastAPI, PostgreSQL with PostGIS, and Typesense for lightning-fast, typo-tolerant geo-search.

 ✨ Features
 ⚡ Fast Geo-Search API: Powered by Typesense, find shops within a given radius that stock a specific item.
 🛒 Real-Time Inventory Tracking: Per shop, per item, with real-time quantity updates.